 - Merge replication: Not supported for temporal tables

 Regular queries only affect data in the current table.
 To query data in the history table, you must use temporal queries.
 These are discussed later in this document in the section entitled Querying Temporal Data.

 An optimal indexing strategy will include a clustered columns store index and / or a B-tree rowstore index on the current table and a clustered columnstore index on the history table for optimal storage size and performance.
-If you create / use your own history table, we strongly recommend that you create this type of index consisting of period columns starting with the end of period column to speed up temporal querying as well as speeding up the queries that are part of the data consistency check.
+If you create / use your own history table, we strongly recommend that you create this type of index consisting of period columns starting with the end of period column, to speed up temporal querying and speed up the queries that are part of the data consistency check.
 The default history table has a clustered rowstore index created for you based on the period columns (end, start).
-At a minimum, a non-clustered rowstore index is recommended.
+At a minimum, a nonclustered rowstore index is recommended.

-The following objects/properties are not replicated from the current to the history table when the history table is created
+The following objects/properties aren't replicated from the current to the history table when the history table is created:

-A history table cannot be configured as current table in a chain of history tables.
+A history table can't be configured as current table in a chain of history tables.

 SQL Server documentation uses the term B-tree generally in reference to indexes.
 In rowstore indexes, SQL Server implements a B+ tree.
 This does not apply to columnstore indexes or in-memory data stores.
 Review SQL Server Index Architecture and Design Guide for details.